osteel/docker-tutorial/README.md

-# Docker for local web development, part 7: using a multi-stage build to introduce a worker
+# Docker for local web development, part 8: scheduled tasks

 This repository accompanies a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.

-The current branch covers part 7 of the series, which is about adding a worker using a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) in order to process queued jobs.
-Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-7-using-a-multi-stage-build-to-introduce-a-worker "Docker for local web development, part 7: using a multi-stage build to introduce a worker") for a detailed explanation.
+The current branch covers part 8 of the series, which is about adding a scheduler to run tasks periodically.
+Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-8-scheduled-tasks "Docker for local web development, part 8: scheduled tasks") for a detailed explanation.

 ## Content